cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/heuristics/CloudletToVmMappingSolution.rst

 compareTo
 ^^^^^^^^^

-.. java:method:: @Override public int compareTo(HeuristicSolution o)
+.. java:method:: @Override public int compareTo(HeuristicSolution solution)
    :outertype: CloudletToVmMappingSolution

    Compares this solution with another given one, based on the solution cost.
 The current object is considered to be: equal to the given object if they have the same cost; greater than the given object if it has a lower cost; lower than the given object if it has a higher cost;

-   :param o: the solution to compare this instance to
+   :param solution: the solution to compare this instance to
    :return: {@inheritDoc}

 getCost